 Your secret powers: Planning and attention to detail

 “People who are anxious can often be organized planners, because they consider the worst case scenarios and details,” Neo says.
 “Put simply, they are the kind of people who go into a building and are vigilant about the emergency exits.
 When hyper-vigilant and caught up with the stress, this isn’t necessarily good.
 But when a balanced approach is taken, anxious introverts are dependable.
 We can count on them to help us feel safe.
 Moreover, being used to solitude, anxious introverts have a lot of lessons to teach us in terms of being alone and feeling lonely.
 It teaches us a sense of self-sufficiency, which can be vital for those of us who feel dependent on continuous social interactions to feel good about ourselves.”

-Restrained introverts always dip their toes in the pool before they jump.
-They may sometimes appear to work more slowly than others because they always think before they speak or act.
+Restrained introverts are careful and methodical.
+They may sometimes appear to work more slowly than others, but this is because they always think before they speak or act.